fhswno/fhswno/README.md

 I add common patterns and templates on this GitHub account, in order to work more efficiently when I need to implement common data structures or UI patterns on my project.
 I also love to write quick documentation, so that I can refresh my knowledge of a given language if needed, and start building features/projects with it.

-I can't include all of my project's code on GitHub, but if you want to see some projects or docs, feel free to let me know!
+I can't include all of my projects' code on GitHub, but if you want to see some projects or docs, feel free to let me know!

 # GitHub Stats 📈